Alberta is returning to a publicly-run driver examiner road test program on March 1, 2019 to ensure:

 - clear safety expectations for new drivers

-Currently, Alberta is the only jurisdiction in Canada with a fully privatized road test problem.
+Currently, Alberta is the only jurisdiction in Canada with a fully privatized road test program.
 The new program addresses several issues such as inconsistent fees, poor service and overall lack of integrity that were identified in a 2016 independent report (PDF, 526 KB).

 How it will work